CappyT/g14control/README.md

 Then copy config.yml to the \build\exe.win-amd64-3.8\ directory, then reame & zip that folder for release!

-##### NOTE: At the moment PyInstaller creates a corrupted EXE file, so it's not currently possibile to package the app.

-Or build an exe with:
-`pyinstaller -F --icon=res/icon.ico --noconsole --uac-admin --hidden-import pystray._win32 main.py`

 ### Contribute:
 You are very free to contribute with your code.
 I kinda suck at coding so any help is appreciated.
 Just submit a pull request, I will merge it or discuss it as soon as possible.